 Also, fun fact: Milei won thanks to his alliance with the PRO party (Macri), party that took the +$50 billion loan that we're now struggling to pay.
 Good thing he was a new voice against the politician breed!
 The IMF also said they should've never given that loan.
 But good thing they're praising Milei now!

 I like how we went from “it’s not true” through “show me the evidence” until we arrived at “well, I don’t like those bankers so it doesn’t matter”.
 Thank you for quoting my own article back to me though as if I haven’t read it - I have, and yes, the IMF absolutely praised Milei.
-The idea that Argentina went in debt five minutes ago is pure fantasy, you guys have been overspending hand over fist for decades.
+The idea that Argentina went into debt five minutes ago is pure fantasy, you guys have been overspending hand over fist for decades.
 I’m sorry that collapsed your currency and depressed your wages.
 Here’s for hoping that some temporary hurt can lead to recovery from the worst depression your country has ever suffered - you have the previous administrations to thank for that.
 Milei had nothing to do with it, but he’s certainly helping you climb out, whether you like the measures or not.
-Thankfully nobody expect Argentina to pay off the entirety of its debt, much like nobody expects the U.S. to pay theirs - relative economic stability will suffice, but it’ll be a while before you get to that point.
+Thankfully nobody expects Argentina to pay off the entirety of its debt, much like nobody expects the U.S. to pay theirs - that’s simply not realistic.
+Relative economic stability will suffice, but it’ll be a while before you get to that point.

 Site & Scene News